lauramulasinserm/RELAB---viral-dynamics/02_monolix/README.md

 ## Data

 The input datasets required by the `.mlxtran` files are generated from the RELAB data-management workflow available in the `01_data_management` directory.

-Because the RELAB dataset contains individual-level clinical and virological information, these input datasets are not distributed in this public repository.

 ## Software